Can You Sync OneDrive to External Drive?

 Tip: You must disable OneDrive first whenever you plan to disconnect the external hard drive from your computer.
 This is because the synchronization of OneDrive goes with all the linked folders and OneDrive treats missing files and folders as having been deleted, which may result in an error of data loss on your OneDrive cloud.

 Method 2.
-How to Sync OneDrive to External Drive Automatically
+Sync OneDrive with External Drive via AOMEI Backupper

-Except for manually moving the OneDrive folder from the initial place to an external hard drive, you can also use a free and professional file sync service called AOMEI Backupper Standard to sync OneDrive to your external drive on Windows 11/10/8/7 in an automatic mode with fewer steps.
+Except for installing OneDrive on external hard drive (i.e. put OneDrive folder on the external hard drive), you can also use a free and professional file sync service called AOMEI Backupper Standard to sync OneDrive to your external drive on Windows 11/10/8/7 in an automatic mode with fewer steps.

 Step 1.
 Download, install and sign in to the OneDrive desktop app on your computer.